cropper

 What is the downside of whole life insurance?

-Whole life insurance has higher premiums compared to term life, which may not be ideal for everyone.
-The cash value grows slowly, and policy loans or withdrawals can reduce the death benefit.
+Whole life insurance has higher premiums compared to term life, which may not be ideal for everyone although it does have a cash value component which allows you to take out policy loans.

 Watch real Black policyholders and their families describe how long term care with whole life transformed their finances, removed the stress of care expenses, and kept loved ones protected with dignity and confidence.